 Send documentation

-In order to extend your leave and be entitled to receiving maternity/paternity benefits, you must send documentation from the hospital for the child’s hospitalisation.
+In order to extend your leave and be entitled to receiving maternity benefits, you must send documentation from the hospital for the child’s hospitalisation.
 It is important that the hospitalisation date and the discharge date is stated on the documentation.

 Send documentation to Udbetaling Danmark – Public Benefits Administration via:

-Please note that Udbetaling Danmark – Public Benefits Administration can only pay maternity/paternity benefits for the extended period once documentation is received (and the documentation must state the child’s hospitalisation date and discharge date).
+Please note that Udbetaling Danmark – Public Benefits Administration can only pay maternity benefits for the extended period once documentation is received (and the documentation must state the child’s hospitalisation date and discharge date).

 Deadlines for application